The Tripods: The City of Gold and Lead (1967)

-(1968)
+The Pool of Fire (1968)

 Will and Fritz (who had managed to escape the city after all) travel to Eastern Europe, the Caucasus, and the Middle East to organize resistance against the Tripods.
 The resistance, having ambushed a Tripod and captured a Master, accidentally discover that alcohol has a strong soporific effect on them, and use this knowledge to simultaneously attack their cities.
 Having introduced alcohol into the aliens' city water systems, raiding groups kill the Masters in two of the three cities by forcing open airlocks and exposing the unconscious aliens to Earth's atmosphere.
 However, the attack on the third city (located in Panama) fails.
-After an attack using simple airplanes and aerial bombs also fails, another attack is undertaken using hot air balloons developed by Beanpole.
+After an attack using simple aeroplanes and aerial bombs also fails, another attack is undertaken using hot air balloons developed by Beanpole.
 After most bombs detonate either before making contact with the dome of the city, or after the bomb has bounced clear, Henry jumps from his balloon onto the city's domed roof and holds the bomb in place, sacrificing himself and shattering the dome.
 Earth's atmosphere kills the Masters, and Henry is remembered as a hero.

-Sometime later, the Masters' atmosphere-seeding spaceship arrives and destroys the remains of their cities, then leaves – presumably since the cities contained "star maps" which showed the location of the Masters' home world, also to prevent the humans from reverse engineering their technology – although Beanpole notes that they have already learned much from the cities.
-Modern human technology, which was halted during the Masters' rule is rediscovered rapidly, including the theory of space travel.
+Sometime later, the Masters' atmosphere-seeding spaceship arrives and destroys the remains of their cities, then leaves—to prevent the humans from reverse engineering their technology—although Beanpole notes that they have already learned much from the cities.
+Modern human technology, which was halted during the Masters' rule, is rediscovered rapidly, including the theory of space travel.

 The saga ends with the Resistance leader Julius being deposed at a summit of nations.
-In contrast to Julius' efforts to unite the world, the alliance built during the resistance falls apart, with nationalistic hostilities appearing and each country going their separate ways.
+In contrast to Julius' efforts to unite the world, the alliance built during the resistance falls apart, with nationalistic hostilities reappearing and each country going their separate ways.
 Will, Beanpole, and Fritz reunite as a tribute to Julius, to work towards establishing a better world.